Arthur B. McBride: Cleveland Browns

 McBride's tenure as owner was viewed favorably, partly because of the Browns' on-field success but also because he gave Paul Brown a free hand to coach and sign players.
 One of the new ownership group's first acts was to assure Cleveland fans that Brown would retain complete control over the football side of the operation.

 Later life and death

 McBride continued to direct his taxi and real estate businesses after he sold the Browns, but he kept out of the public eye.
 He died of a heart attack at the Cleveland Clinic and was buried in Cleveland's Holy Cross Cemetery.
 He was married to the former Mary Jane Kane.
-They had three children: Arthur B., Jr., Edward and Jane.
+They had three children: Arthur B. Jr., Edward and Jane.
+The McBride family's most visible present assets are a media group in Fort Myers, Florida.
+McBride bought Fort Myers' first radio station, WINK, in 1946, and signed on Fort Myers' first television station, WINK-TV, in 1954.